kevinolega/businessideasph/_posts/2012-03-28-spam-strategy.md

 It's annoying and it wastes time.

-Spam is when you build a super generic letter or text message or blog post then hope they get what you're trying to sell or you get hired.
+The way spam is used, is often when you build a super generic letter or text message or blog post then hope the party receiving your message is compelled to take action and buy what you're trying to sell.

 I used the spam strategy early on.

+I often printed dozens of copies of my resume and went to companies that accepted walk in applications.

-Using the brute force of large numbers seemed to makes sense when you're starting out.
+Using brute force and large numbers seemed to makes sense when you're starting out because you have nothing to lose.

-It's like the only effective way I tell myself.
+At the time I thought that this was the only effective way.

-As I become more successful, I level up and play in a bigger league , spamming seems to be less effective.
+As I became more successful, I levelled up and played in a bigger league, I found spamming to be less effective.

-I started to notice when I realized that I'm annoyed that people are spamming me.
+I also started to notice that I'm annoyed whenever people I know are spamming me.

+I totally get it.

 I know you have a message to get across, people don't mind someone telling them about something they can buy.

-Spamming feels the same as getting a megaphone in the ear.
+However, spamming feels the same as getting a megaphone in the ear.

-I wouldn't want that so I stopped.
+I wouldn't want to be a the receiving end of spam and eventually I stopped.
 Cold turkey.
 Just like [how I quit facebook](http://minimalchanges.com/why-i-chose-to-live-without-facebook).

-Spamming happens because we're afraid of rejection and failure.
+Spamming happens because we're afraid of rejection and failure because the faster we move, the less we feel the sting of rejection.

-We deliver large numbers so we don't hear the "no's" and as a result we'd rather be ignored.
+We deliver our message to a large audience so we don't hear the "no's" and as a result we'd rather be ignored.

+We'd rather hear noise.

 There's always a better way.